arufa-research/polar-user-docs-website/docs/documentation/README.md

 Polar runtime environment is used internally by polar.
 It is created when a polar task is executed using bash command `polar ...`.
 It can be accessed in REPL using variable `env`.
 It has following parameters:

 + **config**: Has paths of config file, contract sources, artifacts, project root and test path.
-Other config values such as networks cfg and mocha timeout.
+Other config values such as networks config and mocha timeout.

 ```js
 config: {